ECS153/final-project-beep-beep-boop-boop/README.md

 ### How Public Keys are Shared

 When the frontend server is started, a GET request is made to each mixnet server in our list of servers.
+These requests are caught here:

 ```python
 @app.route('/getServerPublicKey', methods=['GET'])